RaadKamal/raadkamal.github.io/README.md

 -https://jekyllthemes.io/
 -https://jekyll-themes.com/

-if you are not interested in any of the pre-made theme and want to make your template from scratch, I suggest to go over this tutorial, I have found it quite helpful.
+if you are not interested in any of the pre-made themes and want to make your template from scratch, I suggest to go over this tutorial, I have found it quite helpful.
 -[Jekyll by Mike Dane](https://www.mikedane.com/static-site-generators/jekyll/)

 ## Instructions